kolitiri/python-utils-collection/README.md

 ### Tips

-There quite a few print statements, mainly used to explain how the code works or point out the flow of execution.
+There are quite a few print statements, mainly used to explain how the code works or point out the flow of execution.

+### Acknowledgements

+This collections contains snippets obtained by the following sources:

+* Clean Code in Python, by Mariano Anaya

 ### Authors